gretaja/pyvisdmc/README.md

 1. **Generate Data Using PyVibDMC**:
    PyVibDMC produces the `.hdf5` file(s) to be analyzed.
 2. **Prepare a config.yaml File**:
-   Specify the path to your data folder, the name of the simulated molecule, the number of walkers, the number of timesteps, the start/stop indices for analysis, and the list of plots to be made (e.g., `eref`, `one_dist`).
+   Specify the path to your data folder, the name of the simulated molecule, the number of walkers, the number of timesteps, the start/stop indices for analysis, and the list of plots to be made (e.g., `eref`, ...).
 3. **Run PyVisDMC**:
 ```bash
 pyvisdmc config.yaml